 2018 was all about change and moving the music forward.
 Pushing back against the politics of hate with many remarkably unconventional releases, musicians found a variety of ways to shine and inspire in such perilous times.
 Every aspect of Jazz found ways to excel.
 Big bands, alternative ensembles, hybrid bands and gifted story tellers all prevailed.
-Special thanks to all the musicians, record labels and promoters who supported my programming in 2018!
-Click on the artist's name to see that musician’s website and on the album title to either hear or purchase their music.
+Click on the artist's name to go to their website and on the album title to either hear or purchase their music.

 This perpetually beautiful album is so compelling, listening to ‘Woven Threads’ will make you forget where you are or what time it is.
 Each song flows effortlessly into the next as Mindeman folds folk history from his native Chile into sophisticated tracks with arrangements supported by gifted musicians perfectly chosen for the project.

 Documenting the life and times of West African Sengbe Pieh, ‘Cingue’ stitches together the broken pieces of history that mark the Caribbean slave trade.
 This masterwork combines narration, folk music, percussion and smart arrangements to showcase the full scope of the African diaspora’s relationship to the art form.

 Sixty years in the making, ‘West Side Story Reimagined’ has one maestro celebrating another.
 Sanabria’s Multiverse Big Band navigates Leonard Berstein’s compositions with updated arrangements that showcase a Pan Latin re-interpretation of this prolific musical production.
 If you’ve enjoyed the Broadway score, you’ll love this album!